Using distraction to encourage positive behaviour

 In situations like these, it’s best to deal with the behaviour directly.

 For example, if your child has hurt another child, it might be tempting to distract both children with toys or activities.
 But this doesn’t help your child understand that it isn’t OK to hurt other people.
-It might be better to use time in or quiet time or time-out, if your child is old enough to understand these consequences.
+It might be better to use quiet time or time-out, if your child is old enough to understand these consequences.

 It’s easy to suggest screen time as a distraction.
 If you do this, it’s good to be clear about what you’re letting your child do.
 For example, be specific about what apps they can play with or what TV show they can watch, and for how long.